 A complete listing of offerings is available at the Department’s course page.

-The Classical Languages Option is intended for students who wish to study Classics at the graduate level but require additional strengthening of their language skills in order to meet the admissions requirements of most major PhD programs.
-Students interested in the Classical Languages Option must have at least two years of either Greek or Latin and one year of the other language before beginning MAPH.
-All students are welcome to take Classics courses at all levels without pursuing the Classical Languages Option.
+The Classical Languages Specialization is intended for students who wish to study Classics at the graduate level but require additional strengthening of their language skills in order to meet the admissions requirements of most major PhD programs.
+Students interested in the Classical Languages Specialization must have at least two years of either Greek or Latin and one year of the other language before beginning MAPH.
+All students are welcome to take Classics courses at all levels without pursuing the Classical Languages Specialization.

 The students will take a placement test on arrival, in both Greek and Latin, and meet with the DGS and the language program director in Classics for advice on courses in Classical languages.